swcarpentry/good-enough-practices-in-scientific-computing/index.md

     those belonging to different papers or other publications should be grouped together.

-4.  *Put project source code in the `src` directory (4d).* `src` contains all of the code written for the project.
+4.  ***Put project source code in the `src` directory.
+(4d)*** `src` contains all of the code written for the project.
 This includes programs written in interpreted languages such as R or Python; those written compiled languages like Fortran, C++, or Java; as well as shell scripts, snippets of SQL used to pull information from databases; and other code needed to regenerate the results.

     This directory may contain two conceptually distinct types of files that should be distinguished either by clear file names or by